Sometimes, you might need to change your pen nib and the first thing you need to know about this, before rushing to Amazon or Wacom’s store, is this:

 Traveling A Lot?
 Get a Case!

 If you tend to travel a lot, while carrying your tablet, do consider buying a case for it!
-You can find a lot of them within a very big price range.
+You can find a lot of them

 If you prefer it simple, just get a simple pouch where you can keep your tablet, protecting it from scratches.